 Because cars drive on the left side in Japan, but it's totally opposite in the US.

 I often opened the right side door by mistake to sit on the driver's seat because the driver seat is usually on the right side of a Japanese car.

 I often turned on the wiper by mistake when I wanted to turn on the blinkers because their places were totally opposite from Japanese one.

 I was always saying "keep right, keep right!" while driving.

-I was surprised that we can turn right even though the traffic light is red if there is no car.
+I was surprised that we still can turn right even the traffic light is red, if there is no car in the way.

 We must wait until traffic lights turn to green in Japan.

 I like this rule, it's very efficient.

 But I was surprised and scared that cars drive so fast!

 The speed limit on the highway in Michigan is faster than the Japanese one.